zigam/ginkgo/README.md

 ## Ranking

 Finally, we rank the results.
 We weigh the results by popularity in their countries and separate exact matches from phonetic matches.
-Ranking matters, but our goal is also to produce as many good candidates as possible in hopes of finding *the one*.
+Ranking matters, but our goal is also to produce as many good candidates as possible in hopes of finding *the one* (recall over precision).

 <kbd>